Supersonic-Sites/Condesa/content/_index.md

         cta_select: true
         img_alt: Picture of custom designed jewelry
         cta: Learn More
-        desc: Your ideas are as unique as your individuality, we’re here bring them to life.
+        desc: Your ideas are as unique as your individuality; we’re here bring them to life.
 The only sure way to preserve beauty is to design it.
 So, there we go...and then we make it.
 We relish the opportunity to create.
         aos_select: true